-Prescription Medications: If you take medications regularly, be sure to pack an ample supply that will last your entire trip, as obtaining refills of your medication can be difficult during your trip.
+If you have a condition that requires special equipment or treatment, you must bring and be responsible for all necessary items related to your condition.
+If you take medications regularly, be sure to pack an ample supply that will last your entire trip, as obtaining refills of your medication can be difficult during your cruise.
 Pack these medications in your carry-on bag, and keep them in their original, labeled containers.
 To be prepared for any unforeseen loss of your medications, you should also bring copies of the prescriptions, written using the generic drug name rather than a brand name.